 Agreement to Terms | Conditions | Rules

-Exhibitor agrees to observe and abide by the foregoing terms and conditions and by such additional terms, conditions, and rules made by Reef Builder® from time to time for the efficient and safe operation of the conference.
-The subject matter included in this agreement as part of this agreement represents the entire agreement between the exhibitor and Reef Builder®.
-Reef Builder® is not making any express warranties or other agreements except as set forth above.
+Exhibitor agrees to observe and abide by the foregoing terms and conditions and by such additional terms, conditions, and rules made by Reef Builders® from time to time for the efficient and safe operation of the conference.
+The subject matter included in this agreement as part of this agreement represents the entire agreement between the exhibitor and Reef Builders®.
+Reef Builders® is not making any express warranties or other agreements except as set forth above.
 All implied warranties are disclaimed to the extent permitted under applicable law.
-Any amendment to this contract must be in writing signed by Reef Builder® .
-The rights of Reef Builder® under this agreement shall not be deemed waived except as specifically stated in writing and signed by an officer of Reef Builder®.
+Any amendment to this contract must be in writing signed by Reef Builders® .
+The rights of Reef Builders® under this agreement shall not be deemed waived except as specifically stated in writing and signed by an officer of Reef Builders®.
 If any term of this agreement shall be declared invalid or unenforceable, the remainder of the agreement shall continue in full force and effect.
 This agreement shall be binding upon the heirs, successors, and assigns of the Exhibitor subject to the terms of this agreement regarding assignment.